William Hersey Davis, Jr., MD

 The Pediatric Student Scholarship is funded through a generous gift from Pamela Davis Leight (daughter of Dr. Davis) and George Staples Leight, Jr., M.D.
 The recipient will be awarded a $10,000 tuition scholarship.
 If the student’s tuition has already been covered, the student may use the scholarship money for room and board or other living expenses.

-UNC medical students who intend to specialize in pediatrics or medicine/pediatrics are eligible to apply for the scholarship.
+UNC medical students who anticipate graduation within the next year and who intend to specialize in pediatrics or medicine/pediatrics are eligible to apply for the scholarship.

-The medical student selected as the Davis Pediatric Scholar will be one who, during the third-year medical school clinical experience, demonstrated a scholarly approach to pediatric medicine; an exemplary sensitivity, concern and care for children of all backgrounds; a special talent for putting patients and parents at ease; a willingness to both listen and provide clear explanations; a recognizable ability to gain the trust of patients, families, and other medical providers; high moral standards and ethical values; and a passion for enhancing the well-being of children everywhere.
+The medical student selected as the Davis Pediatric Scholar will be one who demonstrates a scholarly approach to pediatric medicine; an exemplary sensitivity, concern and care for children of all backgrounds; a special talent for putting patients and parents at ease; a willingness to both listen and provide clear explanations; a recognizable ability to gain the trust of patients, families, and other medical providers; high moral standards and ethical values; and a passion for enhancing the well-being of children everywhere.

 We established this scholarship to acknowledge how much he taught us and others about courage and caring."